SkanderGasmi/java_mood_tracker/README.md

 Add unit tests for all functionalities

-Include statistics and mood analytics
+Include statistics and mood analytics.